evkx/evkx.github.io/content/models/mercedes/eqc/EQC_400_4MATIC/_index.md

 ## Infotainment

+### Navigation system

+With the a standard in-car navigation system, you have all the assistance you need to reach your destination effortlessly.

+### Phone mirroring

+Furthermore, the Mercedes-EQ EQC 400 4MATIC supports Android Auto and Apple CarPlay.
+This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

+### Sound system

 You can choose between three sound systems on the Mercedes-EQ EQC 400 4MATIC.
 With the Standard, you get seven speakers with a max system output of 100 watts.
 With the Advanced Soundsystem, you get nine speakers with a max system output of 225 watts.
 With the Burmester Surround Soundsystem, you get 13 speakers with a max system output of 590 watts.

-In addition, with the standard in-car navigation system, you get the help you need to find your destination.
-Furthermore, the Mercedes-EQ EQC 400 4MATIC supports Android Auto and Apple CarPlay.
-This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

 ## Lights